A Study of Prucalopride For Functional Constipation in Children and Teenagers

 • Prucalopride succinate

-Experimental: Part B: High Dose Group
+Experimental: Part B: High Dose Prucalopride

-Participants weighing < 50 kg will receive a daily dose of 0.08 mg/kg prucalopride oral solution (will draw the required volume from two bottle of 0.4 mg/mL to account for the daily dose assigned) QD or participants weighing >= 50 kg will receive two dose of 2 mg prucalopride oral tablet during 36 weeks of treatment period.
-Volume of the oral solution will be based on the participants BW at the randomization visit.
+Participants weighing <50 kg will receive 0.08 mg/kg of prucalopride oral solution (will draw the required volume from two bottles of 0.4 mg/mL to account for the daily dose assigned), QD or participants weighing ≥50 kg will receive two 2 mg of prucalopride oral tablets, QD, for 36 weeks during the 40-week Part B Period.
+Prucalopride (oral solution or tablet) will be dosed depending on the participant's BW at the randomization visit.

 Other Names: